Noroff-Fagskole/OSL-JS-Frameworks-Module-Assignment-3/README.md

 - Render the `title`, `price` and `description` properties.

-- Format the `date` in this format: 01 January 2021
+- Format the `updated_at` date in this format: 01 January 2021

 - Any HTML coming from the API can rendered using the "dangerouslySetInnerHTML" property from React.
 Use `dangerouslySetInnerHTML` to render it.